patrick-rush/home_library/README.md

 ```bash
 $ rake db:seed
 ```
+You're seeding the database with categories or genres.
+If you wish to create your own list of genres feel free to skip this.

 You will need to set up a SESSION_SECRET.
 You can do this by opening IRB and running...